-This versatile hummingbird nectar recipe will have your sweet little friends squeaking their thanks all year long!
+This versatile hummingbird nectar recipe with no food coloring will have your sweet little friends squeaking their thanks all year long!

-Don't feed your hummingbirds that nasty red dyed nectar ever again!
+Don't feed your hummingbirds that nasty red dyed hummingbird food ever again!

-Although there is no evidence to suggest red dye in hummingbird nectar is harmful to the sweet babies, in my opinion, it's a waste of money when is it's so easy to make at home.
+Although there is no evidence to suggest red dye or food coloring in hummingbird nectar is harmful to sweet babies, in my opinion, it's a waste of money when it's so easy to make at home.

-Especially when I guarantee you have all the ingredients for this hummingbird nectar recipe in your pantry at this very moment.
+Especially when I guarantee you have all the ingredients for this hummingbird food recipe in your pantry at this very moment.

 How to Make Hummingbird Nectar